nickisnoble/craft-supplies/readme.md

 ### Tasks

-Alongside Capistrano's [various tasks](http://capistranorb.com/), we've added some useful commands for working with Craft websites.
-Most of the credit for this goes to [Bluegg](https://github.com/Bluegg/craft-deploy), though I've made some minor tweaks.
+Alongside Capistrano's [various tasks](http://capistranorb.com/), there are some useful commands for working with Craft websites.
+Most of the credit for this goes to [Bluegg](https://github.com/Bluegg/craft-deploy), though I've made some minor tweaks and additions.

 #### Databases

-Craft deploy can push and pull databases (via mysqldump) between environments:
+Craft deploy can push and pull databases (via mysqldump) between environments.
+Please note that this is a total replacement of the db.

 ```sh
 cap production db:push